kdavis-mozilla/corpora-preprocessor/README.md

 * Build an executable `preprocess` in the `bin` directory
 * Create a directory `language-models`
-* Download the Wikipedia data dumps from S3 created by [corpora-generator](https://github.com/kdavis-mozilla/corpora-generator) into `language-models`
+* Download the raw Wikipedia text corpora from S3 created by [corpora-generator](https://github.com/kdavis-mozilla/corpora-generator) into `language-models`
 * Create a series of directories,
 ```bash
 language-models/